b-gonzalez/Fluent-VBA/README.md

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
-The mTests.bas module has a MetaTests sub that the framework uses to accomplish this.
+Currently, the testing that's done to test itself is testing the test count property.
+This will later be expanded to test other functionality as well.
+This will include testing things like the fluent path, test name, and category.

+# Equality tests

+Most of the tests use the EqualTo() method to ensure that the correct result is returned.
+Because of this, I wrote a number of tests using the EqualTo() method to ensure that the tests are working correctly.

 # Documentation tests